derekyunwu/ahkscripts/README.md

 - [AutoHotKey](https://www.autohotkey.com/) is installed

 ### How to Run
-1. Download/Copy script to a local folder
+1. Download/Copy script to a local folder/text-file
 2. Double-click the file